-With Technikable fully assembled, it's time to test it out!
+With Blank Slate fully assembled, it's time to test it out!

 Layers are used to access other behaviors and keycodes that are not present on the base layer.

-The number layer is activating by holding the thumb key on the right hand.
+The number layer is activating by holding the "NUM" key on the right hand.
 It is used to access the number keys, as well as some additional symbols on the left hand.

 The media layer is activating by holding the "NAV" key with the left thumb.
-It is largely used for text naviagation, and to control bluetooth profile selection, and clear the current bluetooth profile.
+It is largely used for text navigation, and to control bluetooth profile selection, and clear the current bluetooth profile.

 To learn more, see the ZMK Bluetooth Behavior Docs.